ampl/mp/doc/source/modeling-expressions.rst

 these functions.

 Gurobi 12 defaults to proper nonlinear handling of these functions.
-Alternatively it allows their piecewise-linear approximation as part of preprocessing.
+Alternatively (and deprecated in Gurobi 13) it allows their piecewise-linear approximation as part of preprocessing.
 Gurobi :ref:`option <solver-options>` ``alg:global`` (``pre:funcnonlinear``) can be used to apply piecewise-linear approximation, after disabling expression trees: